Jiany-S/connect_c4/README.md

 # Connect 4 in C

-## About
+## 🎮 About
 This project is a **C implementation of the classic Connect 4 game**, developed as part of a group project for the **Systems Programming course** at the Faculty of Arts & Sciences, Department of Computer Science.

-The game runs entirely in the console on a Linux virtual machine.
+The game runs entirely in the console on a **Linux virtual machine**.
-Two players (or one player versus a bot) take turns dropping their checkers (`A` and `B`) into a 7x6 grid.
+Two players — or one player versus a **bot (Easy or Medium)** — take turns dropping their checkers (`A` and `B`) into a 7×6 grid.
-The first player to connect four in a row horizontally, vertically, or diagonally wins.
+The first player to connect four checkers horizontally, vertically, or diagonally wins.

 ---

-## Features
+## ✨ Features
-- Console-based 7x6 Connect 4 board
+- Console-based 7×6 Connect 4 board
-- Two-player (PvP) and Player-vs-Bot (Easy) gameplay
+- **Two-player (PvP)** and **Player-vs-Bot** modes
-- Randomized bot logic that plays valid moves only
+- **Easy Bot:** plays random valid moves
+- **Medium Bot:** plays with simple heuristics (prioritizes wins & blocks)
 - Win and draw detection
-- Fully compatible with Alpine Linux auto-boot configuration
+- Fully compatible with Alpine or TinyCore Linux
+- Optional scripts for dependency installation and Valgrind testing

 ---

-## Getting Started
+## ⚙️ Getting Started

 ### Prerequisites
-- A Linux distribution (TinyCore or Alpine recommended)
+- A Linux distribution (Alpine or TinyCore recommended)
 - GCC compiler
 - Make build tool

 ### Build and Run

 Clone the repository:
 ```bash
 git clone https://github.com/Jiany-S/connect_c4.git